Key person insurance

 What is level term assurance?

 The cost of premiums depends on variables, such as age, health, amount covered and length of term.
-The other common alternative is decreasing-term assurance, which is usually linked to a lowering mortgage amount.

 What is critical illness cover?